Required, Desired, and Exclude Keywords in Keyword Search

 How Desired Keywords Work

-When Autobuild generates a candidate search, keywords are typically added to your search criteria as Desired by default.
+Keywords in your search are typically set to Desired by default.
 Desired keywords influence how candidates are ranked in your results: candidates who match more desired keywords appear higher, but candidates who do not match a desired keyword are not filtered out.
 Only keywords set to Exclude or Required remove candidates from your results.
 This means you still see a broad pool of candidates, with the strongest matches rising to the top.

-Keywords that are clearly identified as must-haves, such as those with explicit language like 'required' or 'mandatory' or widely-recognized credentials, are marked as Required instead.
+When generating a search with Autobuild, keywords that are clearly identified as must-haves, such as those with explicit language like 'required' or 'mandatory' or widely-recognized credentials, are marked as Required by default.

 Keyword States